mave5/AIclub/tutorial/miscinstallguide.md

 * [How to create a bootable USB stick on Ubuntu](https://www.ubuntu.com/download/desktop/create-a-usb-stick-on-ubuntu)
 * number of certain file type in a dir: ls -lR /path/to/dir/*.jpg | wc -l
 * delete dir: rm -R dir_name
+* change hostname in terminal:  sudo bash hostname NEW_NAME_HERE

 #### GitHub